Hard Margin SVM Explained: Theory and Derivation

 \end{align*}

-It can be represented using vectors.
+and can be expressed using vectors.

-Thus, the gradient vector $\pd{\tilde{L}(\bm{\alpha})}{\bm{\alpha}}$ can be calculated using the vector derivative formula as follows
+Therefore, the gradient vector $\pd{\tilde{L}(\bm{\alpha})}{\bm{\alpha}}$ can be calculated as follows using the vector differentiation formulas.

 \begin{align*}

-\case{y^{(i)}(\bm{w}^\T \bm{x}^{(i)} + b) – 1 = 0 & (\bm{x}^{(i)} {\rm \ is\ not\ the\ support\ vector}), \\
+\case{y^{(i)}(\bm{w}^\T \bm{x}^{(i)} + b) – 1 = 0 & (\bm{x}^{(i)} \s{\text{is a support vector}}), \\

 y^{(i)}(\bm{w}^\T \bm{x}^{(i)} + b) – 1 > 0 & \rm{(otherwise)}}